alastairreid/RelatedWork/_papers/bornholt:oopsla:2018.md

 - Algorithmic
 - Representation
   - Irregular data structures that cause divergence in control flow.
 (IIRC, Rosette groups data structures by shape (they call it “type”) and merges flows that have the same shape.)
 - Concreteness
   - Failure leads to large evaluation graphs with many infeasible paths.
-  - Introducing case splits can concretize symbolic values.
-Eg “if x == 0 { … 0 … } elsif x == 1 { … 1 … } else { … x … }” makes x concrete in the first two branches (and maybe the third option is an error case?)
+  - Introducing [case splits][case splitting] can concretize symbolic values.
+    Eg “if x == 0 { … 0 … } elsif x == 1 { … 1 … } else { … x … }” makes x
+    concrete in the first two branches (and maybe the third option is an error case?)
 (Rosette’s for/all form does this (section 5.1))

 Profiling